galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_FilterPlotandExploreRStudio-WIP/tutorial.md

 ![UMI x mito](../../images/scrna-SeuratRStudio/plot4.png "UMI counts x Percent mito.")
 We are looking for cell counts with high mitochondrial percentages in their feature expression.

+><comment-title>High Mitochondrial Reads</comment-title>
-High mito expression typically indicates stressed out cells (typically due to the extraction, sorting, or sample prep protocols).
+>High mito expression will typically indicate stressed out cells (often due to the extraction, sorting, or sample prep protocols).
+>
+{: .comment}

 These cells won't tell us much biologically, rather, they will contribute noise that we will aim to filter out of our data.
 With that being said, there is a level of metabolic activity that is expected but will be specific to your samples/tissue/organism--so it is worth looking into what that might look like when it comes time to analyze your own data.

 We can also zoom in on the x-axis to get a better idea of what threshold to set by adjusting the xlim argument: